 But what if you already own a cat?
 Here's the most sensible advice: if you or a family member has cat allergies, you shouldn't have a cat in the home.

 Of course, such harsh advice may not be easy to follow.
 What if your kids have already fallen in love with a kitten?
-What if your intended will never, ever part with her cat?
+What if you intended to never, ever part with your cat?
 If the cat has to stay, there are other things you can try.

 - Keep your distance.
 Limit exposure to the cat.
 Certainly, another family member should take responsibility for the cat's care and do things like cleaning the litter box.